-Once your baby reaches six months old (or at the age recommended by the pediatrician), it’s time to introduce solids on top of regular milk feeds.
+Once your baby reaches six months old (or at the age recommended by the paediatrician), it’s time to introduce solids on top of regular milk feeds.
 This is called the process of weaning.

 As I experimented with different food textures and tastes, I discovered what Amber didn’t like, what she didn’t mind eating and what she absolutely loved.
 In this post, I will share some steps on how I made weaning painless for us.